 Ethiopia is famously the country of origin of coffee, and it's still a major cash crop.
 The Ethiopian coffee ceremony is a vital part of the local culture too.

-As Ethiopia is predominantly a Christian country, there's alcohol too, and the country even makes its own wine, though typical lager beer and local honey beers and other such concoctions are more common.
-Interestingly, even Muslim Harar is far from dry, though locally the Arab/Yemenite drug of choice, qat, is popular (leaves you chew to extract a mildly narcotic effect, though it's said to taste foul and not be particularly inebriating, so I would definitely give it a miss, personally).
+As Ethiopia is predominantly a Christian country, there's alcohol too, and the country even makes its own wine ((some of it quite palatable!), though typical lager beer and local honey beers and other such concoctions are more common.
+Interestingly, even Muslim Harar is far from dry, though locally the Arab/Yemenite drug of choice, qat, is popular (also spelled 'khat' or 'chat', these are leaves you chew to extract a mildly narcotic effect, though it's said to taste foul and not be particularly inebriating, so I would definitely give it a miss, personally).

-Ethiopia is also a cool country for wildlife watching
+Ethiopia is a cool country for wildlife watching

 , though some of its endemic species are decidedly rare (especially the Ethiopian wolf).
 Much more commonly seen are the Gelada monkeys

-that are most numerous in the Simien Mountains, where they form the largest troupes of any primate on Earth.
+that are most numerous in the Simien Mountains, where they form the largest troops of any primate on Earth (other than humans, that is), up tp 800 individuals!
 A rather special animal in Ethiopia is the spotted hyena

-, and the habituated cackles of hyenas at Harar
+, and the semi-habituated clans of hyenas in Harar

 are also a highlight of a visit to Ethiopia and constitute arguably a darkish kind of attraction.